 The action film star found his calling with martial arts.
 He trained in a variety of martial arts styles.
 He took his training further when he attended his first UFC event in 1993.
 Flanery saw Royce Gracie dominate the competition with his Brazilian Jiu-Jitsu.
-Excited by Gracie's discipline, he gave up all other martial arts and mastered Brazilian Jiu-Jitsu.
+Gracie's discipline excited him, so he gave up all other martial arts and mastered Brazilian Jiu-Jitsu.

 His acting career started taking off, and he won the lead role in the action television series The Young Indiana Jones Chronicles.
 After the series, he captured several notable movies such as Powder, Simply Irresistible, and The Boondock Saints.

 Despite his busy acting career, he still wanted to master his newly discovered martial arts discipline.
-He started his formal Jiu-Jitsu training in 2001 with the intent of becoming a champion himself.
+He started his formal Jiu-Jitsu training in 2001 to become a champion himself.

-Like all beginners, Flanery began as a white belt, training three times a week.
+Flanery began as a white belt, training three times a week like all beginners.
 It was an intense training regimen that consumed his life.
 However, he stayed with his acting career, signing on to Stargate SG-1, The Dead Zone, and Charmed.